Best central air conditioning units 2023

 Bryant air conditioning units get good feedback from users, with customer comments like: "I’ve been using Bryant Heating and Cooling for years.
 They are professional and on time.
 I won’t use anyone else."

-Prices for units do start at $3,300 making these some of the more expensive options out there but with those warranties backed by a good customer care record, that makes sense.
-All that said, the company is a little more affordable than some of the competition and the installation process is standard.
+Prices for units start at $3,300, making these some of the more expensive options out there, but with those warranties backed by a good customer care record, that makes sense.
+The company is a little more affordable than some of the competition, and the installation process is standard.

-Expect units to come with the latest touchscreen thermostat controls as well as WiFi enabled options which let you control everything from your smart device.
-You can also go for multi-zone picks which allow you to vary the temperature across floors or rooms in your home as needed.
+Expect units to come with the latest touchscreen thermostat controls and Wi-Fi-enabled options, which let you control everything from your smart device.
+You can also go for multi-zone picks, which allow you to vary the temperature across floors or rooms in your home as needed.

-Just make sure you register your warranty within the time frame to make sure you get that 10-year cover which makes Bryant a very appealing pick.
+Just ensure you register your warranty within the time frame to get that 10-year cover which makes Bryant a very appealing pick.

 Best central air conditioning units: Goodman Central Air Conditioners Review